-AccessibilityOz is one of the most experienced accessibility specialists in Australia.
+AccessibilityOz is one of the most experienced accessibility specialists in the United States and Australia.

 We seek feedback from our clients and training participants to continually improve our services.

 Disability Rights Texas

 After carefully reviewing several proposals from different companies to develop a new accessible and mobile responsive website for our organization, we selected AccessibilityOz to take on the task because of their unparalleled expertise and reasonable pricing structure.
 As a disability rights agency, website accessibility was our number one priority.
 AO exceeded our expectations, both in the process and final product.
 Sheryl managed the project with skill and grace, keeping things moving along on schedule and regularly communicating on status.
 Matt was amazing to work with – his command of WordPress and plug-in options is impressive, and he was responsive and solution-oriented throughout the development phase, in the days after going live, and even now as we utilize him for help desk hours and adding additional functionality.
 Sam helped in the content transfer – no small task – and did a tremendous job understanding my direction on where and how we wanted items on the new site.

 All in all, we are very pleased with our new website and still enjoy excellent customer service from AccessibilityOz.